 Public WiFi hotspots

-Using a Virtual Private Network (VPN) is one of the best things you can do to improve your general internet security and privacy, and should be considered a must whenever you connect to a public WiFi hotspot.
+Using a VPN service is one of the best things you can do to improve your general internet security and privacy, and should be considered a must whenever you connect to a public WiFi hotspot.

 Exploiting public WiFi hotspots (including those in cafés and airport lounges etc.) is a favorite tactic of hackers, made all the more dangerous by the fact that many devices will automatically connect to unknown open hotspots unless this ‘feature’ is turned off in the devices’ settings.